Outburn-IL/fhir-package-explorer/README.md

 Returns a single matching resource.
 Throws if:
 - No match found
-- Multiple matches found **unless** they differ only by SemVer-compatible version
+- Multiple matches found **unless** they can be resolved by:
+  - SemVer-compatible versions of the same package, or
+  - **Core-bias resolution**: when exactly one match comes from a core/base package (`hl7.fhir.rX.core`), it is preferred as the canonical definition

 ---

 ### `resolveMeta(filter: LookupFilter): Promise<FileInPackageIndex>`

 Same as `resolve`, but returns metadata only.
+Uses the same duplicate resolution logic including core-bias resolution.

 ---